albertduchnicz/albacross-task/README.md

 Pros:
 * a mix of modern, well regarded technologies
-* full development environment
+* full frontend end backend development environment
 * TypeScript client and server side
-* deployment tool with dev and prod configuration
+* deployment script with dev and prod configuration
 * well structured project
 * testing environment ready
+* code linting script
+* code styling script

 Cons:
 * setup seems well over a small project requirements
 * maintenance of project's configuration may be a headache with so many config files